It's important to give your baby certain foods so they get the nutrients they need while weaning. This will help your baby grow and develop.

 Iron

 Iron is important to help your baby grow and develop.
-It is an important part of the pigment in red blood cells called haemoglobin.
-This carries oxygen and prevents iron deficiency anaemia.
+It is an important part of a protein in red blood cells called haemoglobin.
+Haemoglobin carries oxygen and prevents iron deficiency anaemia.

 Your baby needs to get iron from solid foods from about 6 months old.
-This is because their stores of iron are depleted.
+This is because the stores of iron they were born with have been used up.

 Good food sources of iron